 The most important functions of the software are keymapping and registration changes.
 It can be used by

-anyone who plays the Fokker organ or a virtual Fokker organ, and is especially useful when not using a microtonal
+anyone who plays the Fokker organ or a virtual Fokker organ, and is especially useful when not playing on a microtonal

-To use Ere’s Fokker organ console, you also need the Max software, which is available for both Mac and Windows (purchase is not necessary).
-Please refer to the instructions for more information.
+To use Ere’s Fokker organ console, you also need the Max software, which is available for both Mac and Windows (purchase is not mandatory).

+Please read the instructions for more information!
 User feedback and eventual bug reports are very welcome by email.
-The Max 5 source code is also available on request.

 Instructions for use